Shou/Monochrome/README.md

 ## Disclaimer

-This is a work in progress.
-Expect a bumpy ride, for now.
-Check the source stylesheet if you're truly curious about the erroneous state this project is in.
+This is a work in progress: expect a bumpy ride, for now.
+Check the top of the source stylesheet for the TODO/FIXME list if you're truly curious about the erroneous state this project is in.